finos/rune-dsl/documentation/expressions.rst

             if lineage -> executionReference -> tradableProduct -> product -> security exists

 ..
-    Not sure how to make this more helpful

 .. note:: In some situations (Reporting rules and conditional mapping) it is unclear where a Rosetta Path Expression should start from.
 In this case the rosetta path should begin with a type name e.g. ``WorkflowStep -> eventIdentifier`` .
 The grammar validation in Rosetta will make it clear when this is required.